thingsboard/thingsboard.github.io/docs/paas/devices-library/lenovo-leez-sbc-p710.md

 ---
-layout: devices-library-article
+layout: docwithnav-paas
-title: How to connect Lenovo Leez SBC P710 to ThingsBoard?
+title: "How to connect Lenovo Leez SBC P710 to ThingsBoard?"
-category: Single-board computers
-chip: Allwinner H5
-connectivity: Ethernet, WIFI, Bluetooth
-vendor: Lenovo
-deviceImageFileName: lenovo-leez-sbc-p710.jpg
-docsPrefix: paas/
+redirect_to: "/devices-library/paas/lenovo-leez-sbc-p710/"
 ---

-* TOC
-{:toc}

-{% include get-hosts-name.html docsPrefix=page.docsPrefix %}
-{% include /docs/devices-library/guides/lenovo-leez-sbc-p710.md %}